-- Research and development expenses increased \$1.4 billion or 8% driven by investments in cloud engineering. - Sales and marketing expenses increased \$519 million or 3% driven by investments in commercial sales, offset in part by a reduction in bad debt expense.
-Sales and marketing included an unfavorable foreign currency impact of 2%. - General and administrative expenses were relatively unchanged, driven by prior year charges associated with the closing of our Microsoft Store physical locations, offset in part by an increase in certain employee-related expenses and business taxes.
+- Research and development expenses increased \$3.8 billion or 18% driven by investments in cloud engineering, Gaming, and LinkedIn. - Sales and marketing expenses increased \$1.7 billion or 8% driven by investments in commercial sales and LinkedIn.
+Sales and marketing included a favorable foreign currency impact of 2%. - General and administrative expenses increased \$793 million or 16% driven by investments in corporate functions.

-Operating income increased \$17.0 billion or 32% driven by growth across each of our segments and the change in estimated useful lives of our server and network equipment.
+Operating income increased \$13.5 billion or 19% driven by growth across each of our segments.

-Current year net income and diluted EPS were positively impacted by the tax benefit related to the India Supreme Court decision on withholding taxes, which resulted in an increase to net income and diluted EPS of \$620 million and \$0.08, respectively.
+Current year net income and diluted EPS were positively impacted by the net tax benefit related to the transfer of intangible properties, which resulted in an increase to net income and diluted EPS of \$3.3 billion and \$0.44, respectively.
+Prior year net income and diluted EPS were positively impacted by the net tax benefit related to the India Supreme Court decision on withholding taxes, which resulted in an increase to net income and diluted EPS of \$620 million and \$0.08, respectively.

-Revenue, gross margin, and operating income included a favorable foreign currency impact of 3%, 3%, and 4%, respectively.
+Gross margin and operating income both included an unfavorable foreign currency impact of 2%.